Theatre Arts 112/English 98

 Office Hours: Tuesdays and Thursdays, 11-11:50, and by appointment

 I. Against/Beneath/Beyond Realism

-September 15: The Seagull (cont.); Maurice Maeterlinck, “The Tragic in Everyday Life,” and The Intruder (bulkpack).
+September 11: Maurice Maeterlinck, “The Tragic in Everyday Life” (bulkpack); Anton Chekhov, The Seagull.

-September 20: Edward Gordon Craig, “The Actor and the Über-Marionette” from On the Art of the Theatre (bulkpack); Adolphe Appia, “Ideas on a Reform of our Mise en Scène (bulkpack)”; William ButlerYeats, At the Hawk’s Well and Purgatory (bulkpack).
+September 18: Edward Gordon Craig, “The Actor and the Über-Marionette” from On the Art of the Theatre (bulkpack); Adolphe Appia, “Ideas on a Reform of our Mise en Scène (bulkpack)”; William ButlerYeats, At the Hawk’s Well (bulkpack).